simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 In this post we we will give a brief introduction of the underlying concepts of Domain Driven Design (DDD), CQRS and ES.
 Please note, that each of the cocepts is very complex on its own and we will only scratch the surface of each of them.
 In the following section we will explain the flow and structure of the application.
-We will then introduce the technologies used in the project and give a brief overview of the codebase structure.
+Following we will introduce the technologies used in the project and give a brief overview of the codebase structure.
-We will then explain the components of the codebase and how they interact with each other.
+Afterwarde We will explain the components of the codebase and how they interact with each other.
 Finally, we will give a brief outlook on the next post in this series, which will focus on testing the application.

-As mentioned before, the application is not production ready and lacks many features.
-But there are production ready frameworks avaible for CQRS/ES like Axon Framework and Marten.
+As mentioned before, the application is not production ready and lacks many features, but there are production ready frameworks avaible for CQRS/ES like the {{< linkForRef "axon-framework" "Axon Framework" >}}[<sup>[AxonFramework](#ref-)</sup>] or {{< linkForRef "marten" "Marten" >}}[<sup>[Marten](#ref-)</sup>].
-In addition to that you can find more implementations of CQRS/ES in Kotlin or .NET on the internet.
+In addition to that you can find a lot more implementations of CQRS/ES online.
+Here is a short an definitely non exhaustive list of projects which I found while working on the project:

-The ones I found are also based on the SimpleCQRS project but are using a different implementation to the one I used in my project.
+* {{< linkForRef "kestrel" "Kestrel" >}}[<sup>[Kestrel](#ref-Kestrel)</sup>]
+* {{< linkForRef "event-sourcing-with-kotlin" "Event Sourcing with Kotlin by Thomas Uhrig" >}}[<sup>[EventSourcingWithKotlin](#ref-EventSourcingWithKotlin)</sup>]
+* {{< linkForRef "kotlin-event-sourcing-example" "Kotlin Event Sourcing Example by Lorenzo Nicora" >}}[<sup>[KotlinEventSourcingExample](#ref-KotlinEventSourcingExample)</sup>]
+* {{< linkForRef "functional-event-sourcing-example" "Functional Event Sourcing Example by Jakub Zalas" >}}[<sup>[FunctionalEventSourcingExample](#ref-FunctionalEventSourcingExample)</sup>]
+* {{< linkForRef "practical-guide-event-sourcing" "Practical Guide to Event Sourcing by Sam-Nicolai Johnston" >}}[<sup>[PracticalGuideEventSourcing](#ref-PracticalGuideEventSourcing)</sup>]
+* {{< linkForRef "event-sourcing-netcore" "Event Sourcing .NET Core by Oskar Dudycz" >}}[<sup>[EventSourcingNetCore](#ref-EventSourcingNetCore)</sup>]

+All of the examples are in Kotlin or C# but you can probaly find more expamples in the language of your choice.

 ## Concepts

 In this section we will give a brief introduction to the underlying concepts used in the implementation of the project.
-We will only scratch the surface of each concept and give a short overview.
+We will only scratch the surface of each concept and give a short overview of the concept.
-Every concept could probably fill a whole book or at least a blog post on its own.
+Every concept could fill a whole book or at least a blog post on its own.
-So please be aware that further reading on each concept is highly recommended.
+So please be aware that further reading on each concept is necessary and highly recommended.
-Also note that the explanations are very simplified and lack strictness in the definitions.
+Also note that the explanations are simplified and probably lack strictness in their definitions.

 ##### Domain Driven Design (DDD)

 The first time I heard about CQRS and Event Sourcing was in the context of Domain Driven Design (DDD).
 DDD is an approach of developing software that focuses on the domain and the business logic of the application.
 It was introduced 2003 by Eric Evans in his seminal book Domain-Driven Design: Tackling Complexity in the Heart of Software[<sup>[2](#ref-2)</sup>].
-Since the publication of the book, DDD has gained a lot of popularity and is now a widely used approach in software development, where a lot of other resources like books, eg. b1,b2,b2 and b4 and plethora of blog posts, and videos are available.
+Since the publication of the book, DDD has gained a lot of popularity and is now a widely used approach in software development, where a lot of other resources like books, e.g. Implementing Domain-Driven Design by Vaughn Vernon[<sup>[10](#ref-10)</sup>], Domain-Driven Design Principles, Patterns, and Practices by Scott Millet and Nick Tune[<sup>[5](#ref-5)</sup>] or Domain Modeling Made Functional by Scott Wlaschin[<sup>[9](#ref-9)</sup>], and a plethora of blog posts, and videos are available.
 The book from Eric Evans itself is thereby split into two parts.
 The first part is about desinging and implementing the domain model with the so called tactical patterns like Aggregates, Repositories, Factories, and Domain Events.
 The second part is about the strategic patterns like Bounded Contexts, Context Maps, and Shared Kernel.
-Whereas the second part is regarded as the more important one by many people and Eric Evans himself.
-As we are focussing on an implementation example we will only describe some of the pattersn used in the project.
+Whereas the second part is regarded as the more important one by many people and Eric Evans himself, we we are focussing on some of the tacatical patterns as we are implementing an example in this project.
 Going forward we will go through the small list of tactical patterns used in the project.

 **Aggregates and Aggregate Roots**